 For each request supported, the USB specifications provide details on the device behavior during the various configuration states and on the conditions which will return a Request Error.
 Some requests affect the state of the hardware.
-Table 9-9 of the USB 3.1 Gen 1 specification lists the events that affect the various parameters.

 In order to implement the Get Descriptor command, the CTL manages a 128x32 Descriptor RAM.
 The RAMs contents are initialized via the EEPROM or OTP, after a system reset occurs.
 The Descriptor RAM may also be programmed by the device driver to support EEPROM-Less mode.